Best You: Students perform 21 days of acts of kindness

 But with camp stalled during the pandemic, Stephenson revamped and created a list of 40 acts of kindness instead.

-"It was hard come up with COVID-friendly ideas," Stephenson said.
-"I also wanted to have ideas for the 5-year old's that were doing it, but then also for the 18-year-olds."
+"It was hard to come up with COVID-friendly ideas," Stephenson said.
+"I also wanted to have ideas for the 5-year olds that were doing it, but then also for the 18-year-olds."

-"I gave flowers my teacher I wrote a letter in a make him smile.
-I picked up trash around a car.
-And I brought cookies to a fire station," said 7-year-old Jack Farr.
+"I gave flowers to my teacher.
+I wrote a letter and made him smile.
+I picked up trash around a car and I brought cookies to a fire station," said 7-year-old Jack Farr.

 The students report grateful feedback and a boost in self-esteem.